Olaf2K/ALT_caller_for_pilon/README.md

 ## Table of contents
 	1) Rationale
+	2) System requirements
+	3) Installation guide
-	2) Running the script
+	4) Running the script
-	3) Example running the script using screen
+	5) Example running the script using screen

 ### 1) Rationale
 This script was developed to aid in the phasing of haplotypes, and improved prediction of encoded protein variants, for DNA samples from inbred populations rather than single individuals.
 The script fills the ALT column of standard VCF files with the second-most-abundant nucleotide that was present at that position within the set of input DNA sequencing reads.
 In this way  that this second allele can be incorporated into haplotype genomes predicted for example by WhatsHap or Longphase software.